 Construction

 Another area you should focus on when buying a sand wedge is how well constructed the club is compared to others.
-Areas of the club you should inspect are the shaft, the clubhead, and the hosel where the two pieces meet.

-After your inspection, take the club by the grip and feel how solidly built the club is with your hands.
-Solid construction dictates the club doesn’t feel flimsy or out of balance.
 Going with your instinct about how a club first feels is a solid one to have confidence in because you want to trust all of your clubs when you first hit the course.

 Questions & Answers

-What are the different types of golf shoes available, and what are their features?
+What are the types of golf wedges?

 There are generally four different types of golf wedges:

-The Pitching Wedge (PW)
+Pitching Wedge (PW)

 The most common wedge, mainly because it’s often included in an iron set.
 Typically, the loft angle of a pitching wedge is around 44 to 48 degrees, and the bounce angle is around 2 to 5 degrees.